-Ms. Thompson asked to confirm that only 25% of the total required theory hours may be completed in an online setting.
+Ms. Thompson asked to confirm that only 25% of the total theory hours required may be completed in an online setting.
 The Board confirmed this was correct.

-LE Spencer confirmed that with the board; this request has been denied, however upon successful enrollment, 25% of required theory hours may be done online.
+LE Spencer confirmed that with the board; this request has been denied, however upon successful enrollment, 25% of the required theory hours may be done online.
 The board concurred.